 FBARs are not a filing requirement under this program, but the IRS recommends that you file any outstanding FBARs as well.

 Benefits of IRS Amnesty for Former US Expats

 Using these relief procedures means that the IRS will waive your expatriation tax – a hefty fee that can deter some expats from renouncing.
 In addition, using this program waives the former citizen’s tax payments and penalties, which is a significant benefit.
 Another stipulation that makes this amnesty program different from the others is that you don’t need a social security number to use it.

 After the IRS receives your submission, they will respond within two months.

 Note: the IRS can terminate this program at any time, and has confirmed that it will only be open for an unspecified period of time.

 How Will This Affect Citizenship Renunciation?

 With a legitimate path towards tax compliance and citizenship renunciation that does not include penalties or tax payments, the citizenship renunciation numbers may rise as expats take advantage of this program.
 But remember: citizenship renunciation is a permanent decision that is only revocable under the strictest of circumstances.
 Ultimately, once you decide you’re not going to be an American citizen anymore, there is no going back.

 Want to Find Out Which IRS Amnesty Program You Qualify For?

 Greenback’s accountants specialize in all things expat-related, and they know the IRS amnesty programs inside and out.
-If you don’t qualify for the new procedures, you may still qualify for the Streamlined Filing Procedures that allow certain expats to get caught up on their taxes penalty-free!
+If you don’t qualify for the Relief Procedures for Certain Former Citizens, you may still qualify for the Streamlined Filing Procedures that allow certain expats to get caught up on their taxes penalty-free!
 Find out which program would be the most financially sound to choose based on your individual situation by getting started with Greenback today!